nypesap/nypesap.github.io/docs/blog/posts/0013-Centralized-control-over-app-access.md

 4. Lack of records/documentation resulting in instability during personnel shifts (knowledge loss)
 5. Delayed delivery of SAP Fiori custom and extended apps

+## See also

+If you're looking for more tips on organizing your SAP S/4HANA project, take a look at [my article about the different roles in managing SAP Fiori applications](0005-practical-roles-in-SAP-apps-handling).
+It breaks down who does what when it comes to handling those apps.